A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Related Work

 \section{Related Work}

 The structure of this section mirrors the stages outlined in Fig.~\ref{fig:motivation}.
 Existing literature on machine learning for fault delineation follows a similar modular approach: beginning with data preprocessing and input normalization, proceeding through model training, adaptation strategies and inferential behavior, and culminating in evaluation protocols.
-In this section, we review prior work organized along these stages, highlighting how each component contributes to generalization across seismic domains.
+To provide both breadth and depth, each subsection first summarizes the general deep learning principles that motivate a given stage, and then narrows the discussion to prior work in seismic interpretation and fault segmentation specifically.
+In this way, we highlight how established DL techniques intersect with geophysical challenges, and how each component contributes to generalization across seismic domains.